 In order to maximize your chances of finding any unclaimed money, be sure to do an extensive search.

 Check family members and deceased relatives that may have left you an inheritance.
 You can check your maiden name, middle name or any common misspelling of your name.

 Billions of dollars go unclaimed each year, and some of that money could be yours.
-Using Unclaimed Money, you can easily check if there is unclaimed property available for you, your friends or your family.
+Using Credit Karma’s directory of state websites that list unclaimed money, you can easily check if there is unclaimed property available for you, your friends or your family.